-Directors and Associates are expected to avoid situations that may lead to real or apparent material conflicts between their self-interest and their duties or responsibilities as a Director or Associate of the Corporation.
-Any position or interest, financial or otherwise, which can materially conflict with a Director or Associate's role with the Corporation or which affects, or could reasonably be expected to affect, a Director or Associate's judgment concerning transactions between the Corporation, its customers, vendors, competitors, or which otherwise reflects negatively on the Corporation, should be considered a conflict of interest.
+Corporation, its customers, vendors, competitors, or which otherwise reflects negatively on the Corporation, should be considered a conflict of interest.
 Directors and Associates are required to disclose conflicts and potential conflicts, as well as relationships with customers, prospects and vendors.
 Directors should bring conflicts or potential conflicts, to the attention of the Board.
-Because conflicts of interest may not always be clear, Associates should consult the CRO or the CEO and/or President of the Bank, as applicable, if questions arise.
+Because conflicts of interest may not always be clear, Associates should consult the Chief Compliance Officer or the CEO and/or President of the Bank, as applicable, if questions arise.